In the battle of traditional retail vs. modern retail, who’s the winner?

 5 things retailers can do to modernise

 - Make culture changes internally so that the forces with a tendency to resist new technology and processes are more easily bypassed.

 - Make radical technology changes.
 Even if you only make one change, make sure it makes jaws drop.
 The purpose of technology in retail is to create more memorable customer experiences.

 - Embrace automation and self-service.
-You’d be surprised how cost effective technology driven solutions can be when compared to people driven solutions.
+You’d be surprised how cost-effective technology-driven solutions can be when compared to people-driven solutions.

 - Be prepared to iterate.
-The first big project you introduce probably won’t go exactly as planned, so brace decision makers for the reality; plan to change your plans and include features that emerge throughout the project.
+The first big project you introduce probably won’t go exactly as planned, so brace decision-makers for the reality; plan to change your plans and include features that emerge throughout the project.

-- Re-evaluate how tech savvy your customers are.
+- Re-evaluate how tech-savvy your customers are.
 39% of people aged 65-74 in the UK are smartphone users, according to Ofcom research!
 The times have changed.

 So, in the battle of traditional retail vs. modern retail, who’s the winner?
 Well, it’s complicated.
-Of course, even the most traditional of retailers are going to have to embrace some of the trappings of the modern worldeventually, but there’s nothing wrong with keeping some of the more compelling aspects of the traditional shopping experience.
+Of course, even the most traditional of retailers are going to have to embrace some of the trappings of the modern world eventually, but there’s nothing wrong with keeping some of the more compelling aspects of the traditional shopping experience.
 So, perhaps it’s most appropriate to say that both traditional and modern retail have their place, and can coexist peacefully.

-Whether you’re looking to create a completely modern retail experience or wanting to embrace tradition, at LamasaTech we’re passionate about creating the perfect retail solution for you.
+Whether you’re looking to create a completely modern retail experience or want to embrace tradition, at LamasaTech we’re passionate about creating the perfect retail solution for you.
 Get in touch with a member of our expert team today for a free consultation about your retail project.